fstark/apple1loader/src/README.md

 ## WOZMON2

-This is wozmon, changed to have the reset vector pointing to $5000, the address of the menu/loader.
+This is wozmon, changed to have the reset vector pointing to $2000, the address of the menu/loader.
 I also added the '#' command to jump to wozmon

 ## A2MON

-This is the Apple 2 monitor, change to assemble to $73FA to be placed in the $7000-$7ffff bank of memory, before wozmon at $7f00 (memory at $7xxx can be optionally mapped to $fxxx)
+This is the Apple 2 monitor, changed to assemble to $73FA to be placed in the $7000-$7fff bank of memory, before wozmon at $7f00 (memory at $7xxx can be optionally mapped to $fxxx)

 ## LABYRINTH